wdzhou/NDAV-Training/README.md

 ## Generate Events Filter Manually

-User can create an arbitrary SplittersWorkspace or MatrixWorkspace according to their request.
+Users can create an arbitrary SplittersWorkspace or MatrixWorkspace according to their request.
 They are required to be familiar with Mantid and Python.

 ## Generate Events Filter By Mantid Algorithms